Validating Quantum State Preparation Programs (Extended Version): QSV Applications

 {

 }

 The correctness property should be written in the format of (3).
-The property (1) describes the program semantics, i.e., given a superposition state $\sum_j r_j \cdot \eta_j$, $f$ represents the semantic function for a program $e$.
+The property (1) describes the program semantics, i.e., $f$ represents the semantic function for a program $e$.
 The effects of such a function can always be in the form of a linear sum by moving the sum operator to the front, as in (2): one can always find $g$ such that $f(\sum_j r_j \cdot \eta_j) = \sum_k g(r_k \cdot \eta_k)$.
 In some cases, we might need to insert the $\phi(k)$ predicate above, constraining index $k$ in the sum operator.
 Here, both $j$ and $k$ are indices for two different sum operators.
 Often, the function $g$ can be turned into an equivalent form $g'$ based on the index $j$.
+Note that for certain states, there are properties that hold for the state at large but do not imply that they hold for each term.
+For instance, when $k$ is a bitstring and $\cn{not}(k)$ performs the $\cn{not}$ operator on each value in the bitstring, e.g. $\cn{not}(011) = 100$, if $\sum_{i} \ket{k_i} = \sum_{i} \ket{\cn{not}(k_i)} $ that does not imply that $\ket{k_i}=\ket{\cn{not}(k_i)}$.

-Once we equate the two indices, we can then transform the formula to (3) without any sum operators, via the axiom of extensionality.
-Such transformation might come with the index restriction $\phi$ based on index $j$, as shown in (3), which refers to the fact that we start with a superposition state with a representative basis-ket state $r_j \cdot \eta_j$ and output a basis-ket state $g'(r_j \cdot \eta_j)$, with the post-state index restriction $\phi(j)$.
+Once rewriting (1) to (2), we can then transform the formula to (3) without any sum operators, via the axiom of extensionality.
+Such transformation might come with the index restriction $\phi$ based on index $j$, as shown in (3), meaning that we find a representative basis-ket state $r_j \cdot \eta_j$ for the input superposition state and output a basis-ket state $g'(r_j \cdot \eta_j)$, with the index restriction $\phi(j)$.

 To validate $P'$ above, we transform the correctness property from the left to the right one below ($\Rightarrow$ is logic implication).

 {

 }